Contact Seiwakai Karate Silicon Valley

 2025 Seiwakai in Daisen and JKF Gojukai in Sendai – Seminars & Competition

-By Johnpaul Williams – Seiwakai Karate Silicon Valley Gojūkan
+By Johnpaul Williams – Director, Seiwakai Karate Silicon Valley Gojūkan

-Our Menlo Park travelers returned from the annual summer expedition to Japan!
-We participated in the weeklong seminar in the Omagari Daisen region of Akita and continued onward to Sendai, Miyagi Prefecture, for the JKF Gojukai seminar and national competition.
+Our Menlo Park travelers have returned from the annual summer expedition to Japan!
+We proudly participated in the weeklong seminar in the Omagari Daisen region of Akita and continued onward to Sendai, Miyagi Prefecture, for the highly anticipated JKF Gojukai seminar and national competition.

 Seiwakai Annual International Gasshuku – July 16–21, 2025